Global Research Initiative for Precision Malaria Elimination

 Web Science Institute, University of Southampton

 Pilot funding provided by the Web Science Institute Pilot Project Fund 2025–26.
+We are actively pursuing full programme funding from international funders.

 Interested in collaborating?